 BSC Folklore Project

-During BSC's Interim term, I sponsor a student project in collecting and interpreting campus folklore.
-This website brings their findings together and makes them available to the campus community.
+During BSC's Exploration Term, BSC Associate Prof. of English Dr. Tynes Cowan (a 1985 graduate of BSC) sponsored a student project to collect and interpreting campus folklore.
+The students brought their findings together and made them available online to the campus community.
 It also allows us to solicit more contributions to an ever-growing archive that will provide material for students to catalogue and analyze for years to come.

 So what do I mean by “Folklore”?